hkbakke/ad-posix-attrs/README.md

 # ad-posix-attrs
-Adds [RFC2307](https://www.ietf.org/rfc/rfc2307.txt) POSIX attributes to Active Directory for existing users and groups
+Adds [RFC2307](https://www.ietf.org/rfc/rfc2307.txt) POSIX attributes to Active Directory for existing users and groups.

+For users the following attributes are updated:
+* uidNumber
+* gidNumber
+* unixHomeDirectory
+* loginShell

+For groups the following attributes are updated:
+* gidNumber

 # Configuration
 Put your configuration in `config.json` in the same folder as `add-attrs.ps1`.
 In many cases this can just be an empty file.
 There is an example configuration with default values in [config.json.example](src/config.json.example).